 She probably has lots to find in order to trouble the market principals but still might rate a value bet at the prices.

-The market shows Dame Malliot and Enbihaar as the likeliest winners.
+The market shows Dame Malliot as the likeliest winners.

 The latter, a talented John Gosden inmate, seeks a hat-trick following an easy win at Glorious Goodwood and is a clear, but unoriginal, choice.